 Saturn’s mass = 5.68 x 1026 kg, or about 95 times greater than the Earth’s mass

-According to these figures, the Earth’s total mass exceeds its total living mass by a factor of 109, or 1,000,000,000.
+According to these figures, the Earth’s total mass exceeds its total living mass by a factor of 109, or one billion.
 And the Sun, which contains most of the mass in our solar system, exceeds the Earth’s mass by a factor of 105, which makes for a total factor of 1014.
 This means that, expressed in decimal form, with 1 representing the total mass of the solar system, the amount of matter that is contained in all the living organisms in our solar system is less than 0.00000000000001!

 An important point that is frequently overlooked by most people, both religious and non-religious, is that, in order to succeed, the Life Project did not require only the creation – or accidental development, if one believes that Life arose by chance – of early life forms.
 It also required the creation and constant maintenance of the hospitable conditions that these extremely delicate life forms require in order to survive.
 Outside of the nurturing and hospitable environment that exists on or near the Earth’s surface, the life forms that have evolved on our planet simply cannot survive anywhere else – unless, of course, they are protected at all times by helmets, suits, artificial breathing apparatuses, and space vehicles.
 Without these artificial contraptions, which are designed to replicate the physical conditions that exist on the Earth in terms of temperature, pressure, atmospheric composition, and solar radiation filtering, blocking, and reflecting, these delicate life forms most certainly cannot survive anywhere else in the solar system, and, in my opinion, they could only survive on the surface of another planet in the Universe if that planet has been deliberately and meticulously designed, just like the Earth has been designed, to support life forms that are comparable to terrestrial life forms.

 Human beings are very easily misled by the patterns and phenomena with which they are familiar, from having observed and experienced them regularly.
-Because we are familiar with the tenacity of life on Earth – the fact that our planet teems with an extraordinary abundance of life, and that, for example, seeds which fall on the soil miraculously sprout to produce lush vegetation, without any tending or nurturing on our part – we believe that the same thing can also happen on other planets or moons in our solar system, and elsewhere in the Universe.
+Because we are familiar with the tenacity of life on Earth – the fact that our planet teems with an extraordinary abundance of life, and that, for example, seeds which fall on the soil miraculously sprout to produce lush vegetation, without any tending or nurturing on our part – we believe that the same thing can also happen on other planets or moons in our solar system, as well as elsewhere in the Universe.
 But in making this leap from the terrestrial to the extraterrestrial, we completely fail to take into consideration the important fact that Life flourishes on the Earth only because of the many complex systems and conditions that exist only on the Earth and, in my opinion, nowhere else in our solar system.
 Moreover, these systems and conditions must remain stable and in balance with each other, which is truly an extraordinary feat, given how complex some of them are, and how even more complex their interactions are.
-If the Earth were considered from a design or engineering perspective, it is – to our limited human understandings – an unimaginably complex and ambitious project: in a Universe that was not designed to accommodate the existence of Life, and is in fact extremely hostile and indifferent to it, to create, first, the physical conditions that Life requires in order to begin, and then to preserve these conditions indefinitely so that it is able to develop, while growing more complex, as it diversifies into an astonishing variety of different forms.
+If the Earth were considered from a design or engineering perspective, it is – to our limited human understandings – an unimaginably complex and ambitious project: in a Universe that was not designed to support the existence of Life, and is in fact extremely hostile and indifferent to it, to create, first, the physical conditions that Life requires in order to begin, and then to preserve these conditions indefinitely so that it is able to develop, while growing more complex, as it diversifies into an astonishing variety of different forms.

 To give just one example of the hostile conditions that exist in the Universe, let us consider the Sun.
 Although it is true that the Sun is the source of all Life on Earth, by providing the energy that plants require in order to grow, which in turn provide nourishment for all the many animals, both large and small, that feed on them, like all other active stars in the Universe, our Sun also produces radiation that is highly toxic to every kind of life that exists on the Earth.
-If this toxic radiation wasn’t prevented from reaching the Earth, it would very quickly decimate all terrestrial life forms, transforming the Earth into a sterile wasteland that can no longer support life, just like the Moon.
+If this toxic radiation isn’t prevented from reaching the Earth, it would quickly decimate all terrestrial life forms, transforming the Earth into a sterile wasteland that can no longer support life, just like the Moon.

 The Moon’s surface seems inhospitable to life of any sort.
 The diurnal temperatures range from about 100 to about 400 K. In the absence of any significant atmosphere or magnetic field, ultraviolet light and charged particles from the Sun penetrate unimpeded to the lunar surface, delivering in less than an hour a dose lethal to the most radiation-resistant microorganism known [on Earth].